 You are welcome regardless of how much money you have and what you do for a living.
 You are welcome if you are working class, middle class, or upper class.

-You are welcome if you have a physical disability.
+You are welcome if you have a physical disability (at the moment we don’t have a disabled toilet – we’re working on it!).
 You are welcome if you have a learning disability.
 You are welcome if you identify as neurodivergent.
 We will do our best to adapt our support to your individual needs – do contact us for more information.

 If you haven’t found yourself on this list, then you are also welcome!